Julio Mariner: Assessment

 In 1978, Julio Mariner was given a rating of 121 by Timeform, nine pounds behind the top-rated two-year-old Try My Best.
 In the official International Classification he was less highly regarded, being rated thirteen pounds inferior to Try My Best.
 In the following year he was rated on 127 by Timeform, eleven pounds below their top-rated horse of the year Alleged.
 In the official International Classification he was rated thirteen pounds behind Alleged and eight pounds below the leading three-year-old Ile de Bourbon.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Julio Mariner an "inferior" winner of the St Leger.

 Stud record

-Julio Mariner was retired from racing to become a breeding stallion at the Ashley House Stud in Newmarket, with a syndication value of £800,000.
+Julio Mariner was retired from racing Entered in 1979-84 Ashley House Stud in Newmarket At stud in 1985-87 at Cobhall Court Stud with a syndication value of £800,000.
 He had limited success as sire of racehorses but after being exported to the Netherlands in 1988 he was more successful as a sire of show jumpers, dressage horses and eventers.
 Julio Mariner died at De Watermolen in Haaksbergen on 26 May 2004 at the age of twenty-nine.